(updated June 2020)

 Why I’m diving into this here

-In another optimistic blog post (updated in January 2020 from earlier appearances in my personal blog and then the Nov/Dec 2018 issue of Mission Frontiers), I make this audacious observation, which I will attempt to valitade below:
+In another optimistic blog post (updated in June 2020 from earlier appearances in my personal blog and then the Nov/Dec 2018 issue of Mission Frontiers), I make this audacious observation, which I attempt to support here:

-We appear to be very near the point in history where, for the first time ever:
+We may be very near the point in history where, for the first time in history:

 - the annual global increase of believers